Tips and Tricks to Keep Your Backyard Oasis Safe and Organized

-All swimming pools should have some type of fencing or gate in place that protects young children from accidentally falling in while unsupervised.
+All swimming pools should have fencing or a gate in place to protect young children from accidentally falling in while unsupervised.
 If you have an in-ground pool, a fence that runs around the entire pool is advised, and sometimes legally required.
 If you have an above-ground pool, it’s best practice to have a gate on your deck.
 It’s always recommended to have one that can be locked or even a pool ladder that can be elevated and locked in place.
 Pool gates should swing away from the pool and be self-closing/self-latching.
 For additional safety, install alarms on pool gates to alert you when they have been opened and invest in a pool alarm that alerts you when something has fallen into the water.

 Pool owners should also have a designated personal flotation device (PFD) within reach in case of an emergency.
 Along with a PFD, pool owners should have some other essential items on hand, such as:

 - A phone to call 911

 - A pair of scissors to cut hair, clothing, or pool toys that have become stuck

 Another safe practice is having pool rules in place, such as no running, no pushing, and no swimming alone.
 Ensure that your children and guests know what the rules are for everyone’s safety.
 Chemicals should also be stored in a secure place where children cannot get into them.
 Lastly, any pool toys you’re not using should be put away so that no one trips and falls into the pool.